thedavidmeister/cljc-long/README.md

 The JVM natively supports signed 64 bit integers as `Long` and clojure natively provides most of the wrappers we need here.

-Many of the functions here are simple wrappers with type hinting for clojure core functions.
+Many of the functions here are simple wrappers with type hinting for clojure core functions OR direct references to a core clojure function.

 E.g.